celestiaorg/docs/developers/arbitrum-deploy.md

 Congratulations!
 You have an Arbitrum Orbit rollup running with Nitro on your machine.

+### Validating with WASM

+If you want to run a validator that will validate all blocks in WASM, add the flag `--validate` to nitro-testnode when starting with `./test-node.bash --init --dev --validate`.

+## Next steps

 In the next page we will cover
 [deploying a smart contract to your rollup](./arbitrum-smart-contract.md).